 TGah editor: modify subclause 9.17b Group ID, partial AID, Uplink indication and Color in S1G PPDUs as shown:

-9.19a Group ID, partial AID, Uplink indication and Color in S1G PPDUs
+9.19a Group ID, partial AID, Uplink indication and COLOR in S1G PPDUs

-The S1G partial AID is a non-unique identifier of an S1G STA as defined in Table 9-19b (Settings for the TXVECTOR parameters PARTIAL_AID).
+The S1G partial AID is a non-unique identifier of an S1G STA as defined in Table 9-9a (Settings for the TXVECTOR parameter PARTIAL_AID for NDP frames) and Table 9-9b (Settings for the TXVECTOR parameter PARTIAL_AID for non-1MHz PPDUs and non-NDP frames).
 The partial AID is carried in the TXVECTOR parameter PARTIAL_AID of an S1G SU PPDU with the TXVECTOR parameter CH_BANDWIDTH set to a value greater than 1 MHz and is limited to 9 bits.

-A STA transmitting an S1G PPDU carrying one or more group addressed MPDUs or transmitting an S1G NDP intended for multiple recipients shall set the TXVECTOR parameters PARTIAL_AID to 0.
+A STA transmitting an S1G PPDU carrying one or more group addressed MPDUs that share a single, common Multicast AID value shall set the TXVECTOR parameter PARTIAL_AID according to Table 9-9a (Settings for the TXVECTOR parameters PARTIAL_AID for NDP frames) and Table 9-9b (Settings for the TXVECTOR parameter PARTIAL_AID for non-1MHz PPDUs and non-NDP frames).
+A STA transmitting an S1G PPDU carrying one or more group addressed MPDUs that do not share a single, common Multicast AID value or that is transmitting an S1G NDP intended for multiple recipients shall set the TXVECTOR parameters PARTIAL_AID to 0.
 The intended recipient of an S1G NDP is defined in 9.31.7 (Transmission of an S1G NDP).

-A STA transmitting an S1G SU PPDU carrying one or more individually addressed MPDUs or an S1G NDP intended for a single recipient shall set the TXVECTOR parameters PARTIAL_AID as shown in Table 9-9a (Settings for the TXVECTOR parameters PARTIAL_AID for 1 MHz PPDUs and NDP frames) .
+A STA transmitting an S1G SU PPDU carrying one or more individually addressed MPDUs or an S1G NDP intended for a single recipient shall set the TXVECTOR parameter PARTIAL_AID as shown in Table 9-9a (Settings for the TXVECTOR parameters PARTIAL_AID for 1 MHz PPDUs and NDP frames) and Table 9-9b (Settings for the TXVECTOR parameter PARTIAL_AID for non-1MHz PPDUs and non-NDP frames).